ffineis/ffineis.github.io/blog/_posts/2020-03-26-tracking-data-changes-over-time.md

 <br/>

  But this is pretty awkward.
-And moreover, at any given time we're only retaining the most recent change in each field, so this solution is still only a half-measure towards being able to track the full changelog history of every load.
+And moreover, at any given time we're only retaining the most recent change in each field, so this solution is still only a half-measure towards being able to track the full changelog history of a load.

 ## Type II changes

-Instead of updating individual records, what if we just inserted a new version of each entity as those changes arrived?
-Returning to our load that started at 30,000 lbs and increased to 35,000 lbs, a Type II change would appear as a near-duplicate record, but with the updated weight and a `effective_date` field telling us when the change was in effect.
+Instead of updating individual records, what if we just inserted a new version of each record as those changes arrived?
+The Type II change for our load that started at 30,000 lbs and increased to 35,000 lbs would would appear as a near-duplicate record, but with the updated weight and a `effective_date` field telling us when the change was in effect.

 <br/>